stain/ro-crate-paper/manuscript.md

 ## Repositories

-*   DataCite Metadata
+*   DataCite Metadata [@doi:10.14454/3w3z-sa82]
 *   Open Science Framework

 ## Bunding and Packaging Digital Research Artifacts

-The challenge of describing computational workflows was one of the main motivations for the proposal of _Research Objects_[@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing, by bundling datasets, workflows, scripts, results along with traditional dissemination materials like journal articles and presentations, forming a single package.
+The challenge of describing computational workflows was one of the main motivations for the early proposal of _Research Objects_[@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing, by bundling datasets, workflows, scripts, results along with traditional dissemination materials like journal articles and presentations, forming a single package.
 Crucially, these resources are not just gathered, but also individually typed, described and related to each-other using semantic vocabularies.
 As pointed out in [@doi:10.1016/j.future.2011.08.004] an open-ended _Linked Data_ approach is not sufficient for scholarly communication, as a common data model is also needed in addition to common practices for managing and annotating lifecycle, ownership, versioning and attributions.

-Considering the FAIR principles we can say with hindsight (the FAIR paper was published 7 years later) that the initial Research Objects approaches were strongly targeting _Interoperability_, with a particular focus on reproducibility with computational workflows and reuse of existing RDF vocabularies.
+Considering the FAIR principles we can say with hindsight that the initial Research Objects approaches were strongly targeting _Interoperability_, with a particular focus on reproducibility with computational workflows and reuse of existing RDF vocabularies.

 The first implementation of Research Objects in 2009 for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons, OAI-ORE and (later) DBPedia to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components. [@myExperimentOntology2009]